ananyan/ananyan.github.io/_projects/2017-12_project.md

 **Team:** 5 (MechE)

 ## <u>Goal</u>
-The goal of this project was to design a yo-yo for manufacturing at scale.
+Design a yo-yo for manufacturing at scale

+## <u>Outcomes</u>
 Due to a shared love of coffee shops, my team designed a yo-yo based on a latte.
 The yo-yo required a base with a fitted metal shim for weighting, a snap-fit between the "coffee" and the base, a fit between an injection molded "coffee" and the thermoformed part "foam", and a thermoformed "cup."

-## <u>Outcomes</u>
 The final yo-yo is shown with and without its "cup" below.
 The yo-yos were subject to a drop test to ensure that they did not fall apart.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">